“The best thing about counselling is being listened to and understood.”

 We are not an NHS or emergency service, and we can’t offer a full-time service.
 We are a small charity and most appointments are during term time.
 We can sometimes see people very quickly, on the same day or week.
 However, we can’t always see everyone so quickly, and often have a waiting list.

-We usually only see people by appointment, but if you are in Okehampton College and want to find out about counselling, pop down to the Community Centre.
-It’s easy to find, just turn left after the drama room.
-If you are thinking of making a referral please email or call us.
+We usually only see people by appointment, but if you are in Okehampton College and want to find out about counselling, pop down to our office.
+It’s easy to find, just turn left once your enter the cold canteen.
+If you are thinking of making a referral please email or call us or use our online referral form via the ‘Contact’ link.

 If it feels like you need urgent help, there are other people you can talk to right now: